Wrestling / Boogeyman

-- Lost in Character: While we don't know what happened on the set of his proposed UPN show that cause it to be canceled, we do know that he was merely supposed to be playing the Boogeyman before coming to believe he really was Boogeyman.
-Despite this, he still followed Palmer Cannon's orders, to an extent.
+- Lost in Character: While we don't know what happened on the set of his proposed UPN show that cause it to be cancelled, we do know that he was merely supposed to be playing the Boogeyman before coming to believe he really was Boogeyman.
+Despite this, he still followed Palmer Cannon's orders to an extent.

 - Meaningful Name: His role in OVW to randomly attack heels or any wrestlers who call him by name suddenly makes more sense when you remember a Boogeyman's purpose is to scare em straight and the Bible warns about calling the names of certain things, a being from the pit would probably be one of them.

 - Neck Lift: Gives one to Bobby Lashley in a promotional video, and otherwise uses several chokeslam-type finishers.

-- No Sell: Often would simply gyrate with a bemused expression on his face when struck rather than show pain.
-Finlay needed a shillelagh to hurt him.
-He no sold a slingshot drop kick from John Morrison to the WWECW announce team's horror, though Morrison got him to sell a strike to the throat though, guess he still needs to breathe.
+- No-Sell: Often would simply gyrate with a bemused expression on his face when struck rather than show pain.
+Finlay needed a shillelagh to hurt him, and he also no sold a slingshot dropkick from John Morrison to the WWECW announce team's horror (though Morrison got him to sell a strike to the throat though - guess he still needs to breathe).

-- Odd Friendship: With Kane, and even then it took the big red machine a while to get used to Boogeyman.
+- With Kane, and even then it took the big red machine a while to get used to Boogeyman.
 The first time they tagged together Kane spent ten minutes in the ring before he even considered tagging Boogeyman in and would stay in another four before doing so.
 After Boogeyman cleaned up Dave Taylor and William Regal Kane finally took to Boogeyman but still would not accept his "gifts".

 - Parts Unknown: "The Bottomless Pit", an even more bizarre location than Parts Unknown.